 Does Conjoint Analysis Mitigate Social Desirability Bias?

-How can we elicit truthful responses in survey research?
-Political scientists are often concerned about systematic measurement errors in survey questions on sensitive topics, such as gender and racial attitudes, due to social desirability bias (SDB).
-Conjoint analysis has become a popular tool to address this concern, despite the lack of systematic evidence that it is suitable for this purpose.
-In this paper, we employ a novel experimental design to investigate whether a standard fully randomized conjoint design mitigates SDB.
-Our experiment isolates the SDB reduction by comparing a standard conjoint design against a partially randomized design where only the socially sensitive attribute is randomly varied between the two profiles in each paired evaluation task.
-Our design also includes placebo conditions that are designed to remove confounding effects due to the increased attention to the varying attribute under the partial design.
-We implemented the proposed experiment in a survey designed to uncover respondents' attitudes toward environmental protection.
-We find suggestive evidence that conjoint analysis does mitigate SDB.
+How can we elicit truthful responses in surveys?
+Political scientists are often concerned about systematic survey misreporting on sensitive topics, known as social desirability bias (SDB).
+Conjoint analysis has become a popular tool to address this concern, despite the lack of systematic evidence showing its suitability for this purpose.
+We employ a novel experimental design to identify a fully randomized conjoint design's ability to mitigate SDB.
+Specifically, we compare a standard conjoint design against a partially randomized design where only the sensitive attribute is varied between two profiles in each task.
+Our design also includes a placebo condition designed to remove confounding due to the increased attention to the varying attribute under the partially randomized design.
+We implemented this experiment in a survey to uncover respondents' attitudes toward environmental conservation.
+We find suggestive evidence that conjoint analysis does, indeed, mitigate SDB.

 Keywords: response bias, survey experiment, survey methodology, conjoint analysis